 4. Make the URLs Descriptive

 Besides the titles and headlines, the next thing to do is check out your URLs.
 You need to place your keyword here as well, which is important for Google and will have your potential visitors become enticed to click on yours.
 In fact, one study shows that descriptive URLs perform 25% better compared to generic URLs!

-Besides adding short and relevant URLs, you can improve it by placing it in categories and subcategories within your link structure.
+Besides adding short and relevant URLs, you can improve them by placing them in categories and subcategories within your link structure.
 That way, there’s a wider context and has visitors know the gist of your content.

 5. Double Down Your Meta Descriptions

 People want an idea of what they’re about to read, and you want to entice them with a short description of your content.
 That’s where meta descriptions come along, which are snippets of your content to tell potential visitors what to expect from your webpage.

 Have an enticing custom description per post, or else search engines will pull random sentences that contain your main keyword.
 Just like making your headlines, make sure you use power and emotion, but don’t make it too long or it gets cut off.